celo-org/docs/docs/welcome.md

 ---
 title: Welcome to Celo
-description: Our mission is to build a financial system that creates the conditions for prosperity—for everyone.
+description: Celo's mission is to build a financial system that creates the conditions for prosperity—for everyone.
 id: welcome
 slug: /welcome
 ---